lailabougria/workshops/designing-complex-business-processes-with-messaging/README.md

 # Designing complex business processes with messaging

+Check the [agenda](agenda.md) to see where the next workshop will run!

 ## Abstract

 Messaging in distributed systems offers a range of valuable benefits: it enables the design of decoupled components, where each component can evolve and scale independently.
 In addition to improving the system’s fault tolerance, it opens the door to building truly self-healing systems.
 But there's more to explore; the true power of messaging surfaces when we start expressing complex business processes with intention-revealing messages (both commands and events) to reflect what's happening in the real world.
 These business processes are usually non-trivial, exceed the boundaries of a single method- or service invocation, and require us to redefine certain concepts, including time.